ezippo/hoomd3_phosphorylation/README.md

 It contains the framework to easily run coarse-grained Molecular Dynamics (MD) simulations of multi-domain proteins with phosphorylation reaction Monte Carlo steps using HPS-derived models<sup>1</sup>.

+This version contains a flag to add Lennard-Jones attractive forces between residue in the conserved region of TDP-43 LCD (residues 320-332).
+Keep in mind this part of the code was explicitly written for the specific case of TDP-43 LCD simulations, the molacule TDP-43 LCD must be declared first in the system file.

 ## Overview
 - **src/hps_phosphorylation/**: *hps_phosphorylation* code to run MD simulation with phosphorylation reaction.
 - **example/**: folder with examples of usage of *hps_phosphorylation*.